 The parent entity has applied the relief available to it under ASIC Class Order 98/100.
-Accordingly, amounts in the financial statements and directors' report have been rounded off to the nearest \$1,000, unless specified otherwise.
+Accordingly, amounts in the financial statements and directors' report have been rounded off to the nearest \$1,000.

 u.
 Critical Accounting Estimates and Judgements